Vocational and Psychological Assessment

 Midwest Ministry Development Assessment

-The results of your assessments and your conversation with MMD counselors are kept confidential, except in a general report released to the Seminary dean of students.
+The results of your assessments and your conversation with MMD counselors are kept confidential, except in a general report released to the Seminary Pastoral Care Committee.
 This may include a recommendation for ways in which you can proactively address any issues that arise during the assessment process.
-The dean will assist you in finding resources you need, including providing recommendations for counselors, training, or other resources.
+The dean will assist you in finding the resources you need, including providing recommendations for counselors, training, or other resources.

 Intercultural Development Inventory